Northern Bank's ABA Routing Transit # is 011303097.

 I turned my card on and set My Location.
 I was at the merchant, and my transaction was still declined.
 Why?

 Sign into mobile banking.
 Click on More.
 Select Card Controls.
 Select your debit card.
 Review the controls that are enabled for your card.
+My location requires access to the mobile device’s Location Services to work correctly, check your mobile device settings to ensure you have allowed access.
 The transaction could also be declined because of external factors like insufficient funds or fraud monitoring.
 If you are unable to determine why your transaction was declined, please call us at 800-273-6908.

 What are Alert Preferences?